meetwudi/uml-project/detailed-use-case/request-redelivery.md

 Request Redelivery

 ### Trigger
-The package was damaged or lost and the customer decided to request redelivery.
+1. The package was damaged or lost and the customer decided to request redelivery.
+2. The customer is not satisfied with the received product.

 ### Pre-condition
 The customer has decided to request redelivery of the product after he/she get the information.